idelchi/dotgen/README.md

 ### Excluding

-Commands can be marked to be exclude:
+Commands can be marked to be excluded with:

 <!-- prettier-ignore-start -->
 ```yaml